Michaela Abam

-Michaela-Batya Bisi Abam (born 12 June 1997) is an American-born Cameroonian professional footballer who plays as a midfielder for Liga MX Femenil side Deportivo Toluca and the Cameroon national team.
+Michaela-Batya Bisi Abam (born 12 June 1997) is a professional footballer who plays as a midfielder.
+Born in the United States, she plays for the Cameroon national team.
 She previously played for Houston Dash and Sky Blue FC in the American National Women's Soccer League, Real Betis in the Spanish Primera División, Paris FC in the Division 1 Féminine, and West Virginia University.

 Early life

 Abam was born in Houston, Texas.
 She attended Harmony Science Academy High School and played youth soccer with Texas Rush, which later became part of Houston Dynamo/Dash Youth Academy.

 College career

 Abam played in a school-record 95 games for the Mountaineers, scoring 42 goals and 16 assists.
 In 2016, she scored the only goal in a 1–0 win over the University of North Carolina in the College Cup semi-final, leading WVU to their first-ever College Cup final.

 Club career

 Sky Blue FC, 2018

 Abam was selected by Sky Blue FC as the 4th overall pick in the 2018 NWSL College Draft.
 In March she was named to the final roster for the 2018 season.
 After appearing in four games for Sky Blue, she was waived by the team on July 25.